 - (1) This item shall consist of all excavation from within the borrow areas required to complete the specified earthfills as designated on the drawings. - (2) All excavated slopes within the limits of borrow areas shall be maintained to be no steeper than five horizontal to one vertical. - (3) All borrow areas shall be maintained to provide positive drainage to natural and constructed drainage ways.
 Dressing and grading of borrow areas to accomplish this drainage shall be accomplished as borrow excavation progresses.
 Additional compensation will not be made for this work as herein specified. - (4) All borrow areas shall be maintained to be contiguous with no berms, ridges or mounds remaining that extend more than two feet above the lowest point in adjacent borrow areas.
 All berms, ridges, and mounds shall be removed to meet this height limitation.
 Additional compensation will not be made for this work as herein specified. - (5) Separate payment will not be made for this item.
-Compensation for this item will be included in the payment for the respective bid items for Material Type C, Material Type D and Material Type E, as appropriate.
+Compensation for this item will be included in the payment for Bid Item 13, Earthfill (on-site borrow) (Types C, D, E); and Bid Item 20, Lime Treated Earthfill (Types F, G).